mjbots/moteus/lib/rust/moteus/README.md

 ## Supported Transports

 - **fdcanusb**: USB-to-CAN adapter (serial CDC); Linux, Windows, and macOS
+- **UART**: a moteus connected directly to a TTL serial port (see `docs/integration/uart.md`); auto-detected when the device path is not a known fdcanusb, with per-frame retries and CRC-8 checksums
 - **SocketCAN**: Linux kernel CAN interface

 ## Building with Bazel